SelfMadeSystem/scheme-48/README.md

 Jonathan Tang.

 Because I like the way zig handles errors, I decided to implement the error handling in a similar way.
-This means that the errors are a value that can be returned from a function, and the caller can decide what to do with it.
+This means that the errors are values that can be returned from a function, and the caller can decide what to do with it.

 ## Building